top of page

 Why Burnout Happens: When Expansion Outpaces Integration

 In the previous article, we explored the gap between expansion and integration - the pattern that often sits beneath burnout.
 Here, we begin to work with that pattern.
 To understand burnout more clearly, we need to look at how the nervous system works - and what allows it to stabilise again.
 Burnout doesn’t happen because you are doing too much.
 It happens because the body hasn’t had time to integrate all that needs processing.
-The nervous system is designed to process expe
+The nervous system is designed to process experi

 awakeningsso4